pnnl/FragNet/README.md

 # FragNet

 FragNet is a Graph Neural Network designed for molecular property prediction, that can offer insights into how different substructures influence the predictions.
+More details can be found in our paper  [FragNet: A Graph Neural Network for Molecular Property Prediction with Four Layers of Interpretability](https://arxiv.org/abs/2410.12156)

 <!-- ![alt text](fragnet/assets/fragnet.png) -->